Cheng Zeng

 Selected publications [full list]

-1. xai-inverse-materials.png
+1. d_vae_hea.png

 Data-efficient and Interpretable Inverse Materials Design using a Disentangled Variational Autoencoder